rajashree0705/IntelliCash/README.md

 - **Works Offline**
   Enjoy complete functionality without the need for an internet connection.
 Manage your finances anytime, anywhere.
 - **Open Source**
-  Monekin is fully open-source, fostering trust and allowing the community to contribute, improve, and shape the app's future.
+  Intellicash is fully open-source, fostering trust and allowing the community to contribute, improve, and shape the app's future.
 - **Free, Forever**
   No ads.
 No hidden fees.
 Just focus on what matters most: your finances.